What are Bearer Shares? Benefits & Risks

 Although bearer shares have their benefits and legitimate uses, there are numerous disadvantages and risks involved, such as:

 There may be instances where proof of ownership is required, for example if the company wants to open a subsidiary and/or bank account in a foreign country, the shareholder/s would be required to provide proof of ownership.
-However, many countries will not accept bearer share certificates as a valid proof of ownership as the individual’s name is not written on the certificate.
+However, many countries like the UK and Switzerland, will not accept bearer share certificates as a valid proof of ownership as the individual’s name is not written on the certificate.

 The primary difference between bearer shares and registered shares is that in registered shares, your name appears on the share certificate whereas with bearer shares your name does not.
 Therefore ownership of bearer shares is determined by whomsoever is in possession of the shares.
 As there is no record of ownership that is stated, ownership is determined by whomsoever is in physical possession.